-President may declare a general or limited snow emergency.
-Whenever the President or the President's designee, after consultation with the Chief of Police and/or Director of Public Works, determines that an emergency exists because of existing or threatened snow or ice conditions which necessitate prompt removal of accumulations of ice and snow from such streets and highways, the President or the President's designee may by appropriate public media declare a general or limited snow emergency during which the following emergency snow parking regulations shall be in force in the Village.
+The Director of Public Works may declare a snow emergency.
+Whenever the Director or the Director's designee determines that an emergency exists because of existing or threatening snow or ice conditions which necessitate prompt removal of accumulations of ice and snow from streets and highways, the Director or the Director's designee may, by appropriate public media, declare a snow emergency during which the following emergency snow parking regulations shall be in force in the Village.

-General snow emergency.
-During a declared general snow emergency no person shall park any vehicle at any time on a designated snow emergency route and no person shall park any vehicle on any other street within the Village.
+During a declared snow emergency, no person shall park any vehicle at any time on any street within the Village.

 Termination of emergency.
 A snow emergency may be terminated by public announcement in the appropriate public media declaring the termination.

 Alternate side parking regulations shall be in effect on all Village streets from December 1 to March 15 of each year.
 Parking shall be on the even side of the street on even-numbered days and the odd side of the street on odd-numbered days.
 The numerical date as of 12:01 a.m. shall be in effect until 8:00 a.m.